Kahn/freetel/fdmdv2-dev/README.txt

     [X] On TX, intermittently PTT will cause signal to be heard in speakers.
 Toggle PTT or Stop/Start toggle and then starts working.
+    [X] Squelch control on 1600 mode will not open up squelch to 0 (appears to be around 2 dB) [X] space bar keys PTT when entering text info box [ ] checksum based txt reception can't be verified
+        + too many bit errors
+        + add FEC?
+Would this need frame sync?
-    [ ] short varicode
+    [ ] short varicode doesn't work
         + cld be broken in freedv_api
-    [ ] Squelch control on 1600 mode will not open up squelch to 0 (appears to be around 2 dB) [ ] space bar keys PTT when entering text info box

 [ ] FreeDV 700 improvements
     [ ] bpf filter after clipping to remove clicks